MrJoeKr/Pathfinding-Visualizer-Python/README.md

   - modules:
     - [pygame](https://www.pygame.org/)

-# How to visualize algorithm
-Click on the **tick-box** in the bottom-right corner of board window to have algorithm visualized.

 # Controls
   - **LEFT MOUSE CLICK** for drawing start / end / wall node
   - **RIGHT MOUSE CLICK** for deleting start / end / wall node